Douro Valley Oranges

 That’s a beautiful beginning that is coming in opposition to the saddest phase of our valley.

-The vineyards are losing the colourful tons of reds and yellows and changing to the browns that foreshadow the falling of leaves.
+The vineyards are losing the colorful tons of reds and yellows and changing to the browns that foreshadow the falling of leaves.

 The deciduous trees still have the autumnal tons but the vineyards, the major culture in the Douro valley, is showing signs of tiredness.
 It was an hard year for her.
 One year full of rain, even when it wasn’t predictable, and struggle against the fungus their worse enemy.